Children's Arena

-The Children's Arena is a children's world in Visakhapatnam, India and only one of its type in Andhra Pradesh.
+The Children's Arena is a children's world in Visakhapatnam, India and the only one of its type in Andhra Pradesh.
 It is located in Siripuram which is also known as the "heart of the city" It has a seating capacity of 1000 (600-Multipurpose Theatre + 400-Auditorium).
-The Auditorium is used to conduct various functions, birthday parties, music shows, school celebrations and cultural activities related to children.
+The Auditorium is used to conduct various functions, such as birthday parties, music shows, school celebrations and cultural activities related to children.
 The multipurpose theatre is designed to showcase movies predominantly in English, Telugu and Hindi.

 The arena was closed in 2011 and the demolition of old Dolphin shaped structure was carried out in 2012.
 The construction of the new oval-shaped arena took place in 2012 and was opened to the public in December 2017.
 A mini-zoo, library and play items are also available in the arena.

-He congratulated VUDA for coming up with a jewel in the crown of Visakhapatnam and hoped it would be a major venue for performance of traditional arts though some commercial activity could be allowed to pay for maintenance.
+The then Chief Minister, N. Chandrababu Naidu, congratulated VUDA for coming up with a jewel in the crown of Visakhapatnam and hoped it would be a major venue for performance of traditional arts though some commercial activity could be allowed to pay for maintenance.